Getting Ready to Stand

 Fund Her

-The challenges facing leaders and policy-makers have never seemed bigger.
-We urgently need a new generation of women who represent the lived experience of people in the communities they represent, and are capable of building dynamic and positive solutions for the future.
-But until financial barriers are removed, standing for election remains a dream that is out of reach for many women.
+We need a new generation of women - who represent the lived experience of people in the communities they represent, and are who looking to build dynamic, positive solutions for the future.

 That's why we work across the political spectrum to fund, train and lift up the voices of underrepresented women as they stand for election.